hckrngnr/thc/README.md

 ║                                                                           ║
 ║  ─────────────────────────────────────────────────────────────────────    ║
 ║                                                                           ║
-║  HACKERCHAT: Triple Layer                                                 ║
+║  THC - The Hacker Chat: Triple Layer                                                 ║
 ║  ═══════════════════════════                                              ║
 ║                                                                           ║
 ║  [Your Phone]                                                             ║